SendaRaven/Bookshelf/README.md

 # Bookshelf (work in progress)

 1. How does it work?
-  It is a Library Application and consist of 3 Parts, the client,the server and a database.
+  It is a Library Application and consist of 3 parts: the client, the server and a database.
 The app allows to search for books and borrow them (simulation).
 It is also possible to create user accounts.

 2. Tech
 Frontend: